SCC-IIITDM/Encryption-Decryption-25/README.md

-# Encryption-Decryption-25
+# 🔐 Encryption-Decryption-25

-# 🔐 CRYPTOVERIL++: The Key-Controlled Bitstream Puzzle
+#  The Key-Controlled Bitstream Puzzle

 Welcome to **CRYPTOVERIL++**, a hardware puzzle where you're given two things:
 - a stream of **16 bits of input data**,